ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Variables and Types.md

 To create an enumeration requires the use of the keyword enum.
 The general form of an enumeration type is:

-    enum enum-name { list of names } var-list;
+    enum enum_name { list of names } var_list;
-Above, the enum-name is the enumeration's type name.
+Above, the enum_name is the enumeration's type name.
 The list of names is comma separated.

 For example, the following code defines an enumeration of colors called colors and the variable `a_colour` of type color.
 Finally, `a_colour` is assigned the value "green".